-Now check out our Q&A interview with opposing Grand Finalists, Blue Ringed Octolings, in the link below…
+Now check out our Q&A interview with Grand Final champions, Blue Ringed Octolings, in the link below…

 Congratulations to both teams on making it through to the Grand Final of the 2017 AUNZ Splatoon Cup – it’s a testament to your inking skills and fresh teamwork.

 Splatoon 2 for Nintendo Switch releases on July 21st!